-- 4.43 A Firm shall establish policies and procedures designed to provide it with reasonable confidence that: - (a) appropriate consultation takes place on difficult or contentious matters and high risk Engagements; - (b) sufficient resources are available to enable appropriate consultation to take place;and - (c) conclusions resulting from consultations are implemented. - 4.44 Consultation includes discussion at the appropriate professional level, with individuals within or outside the Firm who have specialised expertise. - 4.45 Consultation uses appropriate research resources as well as the collective experience and technical expertise of the Firm.
+- 10.7 A Firm shall establish policies and procedures designed to provide it with Reasonable Assurance that: - (a) appropriate consultation takes place on difficult or contentious matters; - (b) sufficient resources are available to enable appropriate consultation to take place; and - (c) conclusions resulting from consultations are implemented. - 10.8 Consultation includes discussion at the appropriate professional level, with individuals within or outside the Firm who have specialised expertise. - 10.9 Consultation uses appropriate research resources as well as the collective experience and technical expertise of the Firm.
 Consultation helps to promote quality and improves the application of professional judgement.
-Appropriate recognition of consultation in the Firm's policies and procedures helps to promote a culture in which consultation is recognised as a strength and encourages Personnel to consult on difficult or contentious matters. - 4.46 Effective consultation on significant technical, ethical and other matters within the Firm, or where applicable, outside the Firm, can only be achieved when those consulted: - are given all the relevant facts that will enable them to provide informed advice; - have appropriate knowledge, seniority and experience; and - have a process to resolve differences of opinion, and when conclusions resulting from consultations are appropriately documented and implemented.
+Appropriate recognition of consultation in the Firm's policies and procedures helps to promote a culture in which consultation is recognised as a strength and encourages Personnel to consult on difficult or contentious matters. - 10.10 Effective consultation on significant technical, ethical and other matters within the Firm, or where applicable, outside the Firm, can only be achieved when those consulted: - are given all the relevant facts that will enable them to provide informed advice; and - have appropriate knowledge, seniority and experience, and when conclusions resulting from consultations are appropriately documented and implemented.

-- 4.47 A Firm needing to consult externally, for example, a Firm without appropriate internal resources may take advantage of advisory services provided by: - (a) other Firms; - (b) professional and regulatory bodies; or - (c) commercial organisations that provide relevant quality management services.
+- 10.11 A Firm needing to consult externally, for example, a Firm without appropriate internal resources may take advantage of advisory services provided by: - (a) other Firms; - (b) professional and regulatory bodies; or - (c) commercial organisations that provide relevant quality management services.